cherryot02/FirstCTF/What's CTF?.md

 > Also, my expereience is not of professional level so please read this with that in mind.

 ## Catch The Flag or CTF
-I only found about "CTFs" from browsing through Youtube on videos on how to build skills if I wanted a career in cybersecurity.
+I only found about "CTFs" from browsing through Youtube videos on how to build skills if I wanted a career in cybersecurity.
 CTF challenges were one of the many suggestions.
 CTFs are basically a gamified and digitalized type of catching a "flag".
 Kumbaga, tagu-taguan/hide-and-seek, the seeker is the user/you/me, and the flag is hiding in whatever code, program, or software is inside in.
 The whole goal is to be able to catch it within a certain amount of time.